 National Minimum Wage (NMW)

 Whilst an employee is on furlough leave and their wages calculated in accordance with the JRS, this could mean they are paid less than the relevant NMW rate.
 This is accepted in the HMRC guide and employers do not have to top up (unless they want to).
-However if furloughed workers are engaged in training they must be paid the appropriate NMW so the employer will have to top up to cover any shortfall (which cannot be reclaimed).
+However if furloughed workers are engaged in training or working flexibly they must be paid the appropriate NMW so the employer will have to top up to cover any shortfall (which cannot be reclaimed).

 Do employers have to “top up” wages?